 Participates in drafting the consumer protection policy and reports to the Government of Kosovo on the cases of collective violations of the consumer rights

-Hands over the annual report to the Government of Kosovo through the Minister of MTI.
+Sends the annual report to the Government of Kosovo through the Minister of MTI.

 Within the frameworks presented above, Consumer Protection Council:

-Represent an important instrument for regulation of the market and consumer protection;
+Represents an important instrument for regulation of the market and consumer protection;

-Is represented by seven members appointed by the Government and is chaired by MTI representatives with a five-year term.
+Consists of seven members appointed by the Government and is chaired by MTI representatives with a five-year term.

 Two representatives from MTI, one from Consumer Protection Department (also chairperson of the council) and one from the Market Inspectorate;